vcode11/IIITL-Official-Website/README.md

 This is the repository for official website of **Indian Institute of Information Technology Lucknow**.

+**heroku-deployment** branch is deployed on heroku for Continuous Delivery: https://iiitl-website.herokuapp.com/.

 ## Setup

 1. Clone this repo: `git clone https://github.com/dojutsu-user/IIITL-Official-Website.git`.